navyabijoy/Salary-Prediction-Web-App/README.md

 - **Linear Regression**: Applied for modeling the relationship between independent variables (features) and the dependent variable (salary) using a linear equation.

 - **GridSearchCV with Decision Tree Regressor**: Utilized for hyperparameter tuning, GridSearchCV systematically searches for the optimal hyperparameters of the decision tree regressor, such as the maximum depth of the tree.

+Access the web app in your browser at `[http://localhost:8501](http://localhost:8501/)`.

+## Usage

+1. Navigate to the Predict Page to input your details and get a salary estimate.
+2. Explore the Explore Page to visualize salary distributions based on different factors.
+3. Experiment with different inputs to understand how different factors affect salary predictions.

+## Contributing

+Contributions are welcome!
+If you find any bugs or have suggestions for improvements, please open an issue or create a pull request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.